M.sc 2nd Year Physics Important Questions 2023

 If this question does not match your university syllabus.

-Try to write their answers in your own words.
+Try to answer all the questions given here in your own words.

 • State and prove Stirling's formula for interpolation.